ecisterna/Online-Chat-App/README.md

 # Online-Chat-App
-Online Chat App made with Flask, Flask Socket IO and some JavaScript.
+Online Chat App made with Flask, Flask Socket IO and JavaScript.
 This app allows you to chat in private rooms with your friends!

 ## Features
 - You can chat in real time with the people in the room